instrumentthegrid/website-astro/src/content/products/product-2.md

   title: "Distribution: <br> The New Grid Paradigm"
   has_color: false
   image: "/images/products/GV_WebsitePics_Various_8.png"
-  content : "The distribution grid today is designed to react in seconds, but with increased adoption of IBRs, controlled by power electronics, orchestration requires millisecond awareness for orchestration.
-GridVisibility enables low latency, reliable, resilient, and continuous monitoring of distribution grid state, including frequency and voltage + rate of change, faults, transients, and more."
+  content : "The distribution grid today is designed to react in seconds, but with increased adoption of IBRs, controlled by power electronics, orchestration requires millisecond awareness.
+GridVisibility enables low latency, reliable, resilient, and continuous monitoring of distribution grid state, including frequency and voltage, along with their rates of change, faults, transients, and more."
   button:
     enable : true
     label : "Request Demo"